cerfacs-globc/icclim/doc/source/how_to/dask.rst

    -  This bootstrap is scientifically important when percentile thresholds are computed on a reference period that overlaps the study period, especially for ETCCDI-style percentile-based extreme indices such as the 10th and 90th percentile temperature indices.
-If the exact overlap treatment is too expensive for your dask setup, ``bootstrap=False`` can be used as a pragmatic performance workaround.
+If the default dask graph is too large, prefer ``bootstrap="safe"``.
+If the exact overlap treatment is still operationally impossible, ``bootstrap=False`` can be used as a pragmatic fallback with a scientific tradeoff.

 Worker chatterbox syndrome - Dashboard
 ======================================